Patient Education and FAQ’s

 It’s been a few months after my rhinoplasty and I can still feel a bump on my nose.
 Does this mean it is going to come back?

 In rare situations, your body may scar or form a thick bone.
 In this situation, it is possible to see the bone or a small bump.
-If this was to happen, you should talk to your surgeon to see what can be done to fix it.
-In nearly all cases, this can be easily fixed with a minor surgery.
+If this were to happen, you should talk to your surgeon to see what can be done to fix it.
+In nearly all cases, this can be easily fixed with minor surgery.

 Return to the top